Cedar1000/nest-typeorm-factory/README.md

 ## License

-`nestjs-typeorm-factory` is open-source software licensed under the MIT License.
+`nest-typeorm-factory` is open-source software licensed under the MIT License.

 ---